SlimaineB/k8s-slim/README.md

 You can configure your k8s cluster by editing the `CONFIGURATION VARIABLES` available in the `Vagrantfile`

-### Configure your kubectl
+### Intercat with your cluster

-Here's how to configure the kubectl tool on your local machine to communicate with the kubernetes API :
+The kubeconfig is automatically copied from master to your local machine.
+If it is not the case, you can copy it with below command :

 ```sh
 scp -r vagrant@192.168.50.10:/home/vagrant/.kube $HOME/